-We are pleased to present the first cohort of CGD doctoral candidate fellows.
-CGD will host the fellows in CGD’s Washington, DC or London offices for a period of 8-10 weeks over the summer.
-The goal of is to help students to identify thesis topics that are rigorous, timely, and relevant to development policy.
-The Fellowship program provides opportunities to interact with and be mentored by CGD fellows and staff, participate in CGD events and workshops.
+We are pleased to present the CGD doctoral candidate fellows.
+CGD hosts the fellows in CGD’s Washington, DC or London offices for a period of 8-10 weeks over the summer.
+The goal of the program is to help students identify thesis topics that are rigorous, timely, and relevant to development policy.
+The Fellowship program provides opportunities to interact with and be mentored by CGD fellows and staff, and participate in CGD events and workshops.
 Students are recommended by CGD-affiliated fellows, including Advisory Group members and current and former fellows and post-docs.

 2019 Doctoral Candidate Fellow at the Center for Global Development

 Maria Hernandez-de-Benito is a PhD Candidate in Economics at Georgetown University.
 Her current research examines the relationship between violent conflict and women’s intrahousehold bargaining power in Mexico.
 Her dissertation also includes projects studying women’s land rights in Tanzania, and the effect of children’s gender composition on family structure in Sub-Saharan Africa.
 Hernandez-de-Benito has conducted field research in Tanzania and India.
 She has previously worked at NERA Economics Consulting, Roubini Global Economics, and Hindusthan Microfinance.
 She holds an MA in economics from New York University, and a BA in economics from Universidad Carlos III de Madrid, Spain.

 2018 Doctoral Candidate Fellows at the Center for Global Development